Duncanma/Blog/content/albums/seattle-night-workshop.md

       ]
     },
     {
-      "Title": "Close shot of the sign, slightly slow shutter to get more of a g", "Caption": "",
+      "Title": "Close shot of the sign, slightly slow shutter to get more of a glow.", "Caption": "",
       "Latitude": "",
       "Longitude": "",